 Teaching the kids about healthy eating isn’t exactly rocket science, but it can definitely be a little bit tricky.
 Whether your kids are picky eaters or just don’t know the fuss about healthy eating, getting them more familiar with the food they eat is a great way to teach them about eating healthy.
 A fun way to incorporate this into your kitchen routine is by introducing food games for kids – it’s a fool-proof way to get children to accept the food we offer them!
 Using fruit and vegetables in games to teach kids about these foods’ nutritional facts and benefits is a fun and effective way to incorporate healthy eating habits into their lives.
 In this article, we’ll discuss some healthy eating games and ideas that are fun and educational for the whole family.

 The foundations of healthy eating can be established by making fruits and vegetables a part of everyday life.
 However, playing games to familiarise children with healthy foods can do even more to help them recognise and appreciate them.

 It’s important to consider the material and educational goal of the activities you choose.
-Try to use wood, fabric, or recycled materials, as they more eco-friendly than plastic.
+Try to use wood, fabric or recycled materials, as they are more eco-friendly than plastic.
 It is crucial to remember that the foods used in the game should be healthy and promote positive values in your children’s nutritional development.